 In the results and discussion, there is no mention of genetic lag, which is the main driver of the normal expectation of why multiplier animals are inferior to nucleus animals.
 In this simplistic example, the genetic lag is very small, and so it is relatively easy for superior recording in the multiplier to offset the lag effect, and allow high merit multiplier females (and males) to be identified, relative to what is in the nucleus.
 I am not fully convinced that the partitioning method is helpful in explaining this tradeoff between lag versus higher accuracy of evaluation in multiplier candidates.
 This doubt is compounded by the relatively low contribution of multiplier selections to the genetic trend as shown in Figures 4 and 5.

 Progressive pig breeding programmes limit lag between nucleus and multiplier by using nucleus semen in nucleus and multiplier as we have simulated in our study.
 We did not embark on simulating all possible scenarios in relation to flow and lag in pig breeding as this was not the aim of this study.
-We merely wanted to communicate an intriguing example.
+We merely wanted to communicate an intriguing real-life example.
 We highlight now in discussion that our results need to be viewed in this context of a limited time-lag.

 I would also like to see an explanation of why generational responses are declining over time.
 And why do the multiplier contributions start off high and fade over time?